 Nutrition as a Revolutionary Act.

-Our nourishment extends to all areas of our lives and it is processed by our body and mind into new pieces of us.
-Food is not “just food” but everything we consume on a daily basis.
+Our nourishment extends far beyond food.
+It includes all other areas of our life.
+Nourishment is everything that we absorb and feed our selves with on a daily basis — which is processed by our body and mind into literal new pieces of us.

-After oxygen, water and sleep, food is the most consistent and vital factor in our lives.
+After oxygen, water and sleep, food is the most vital and repetitive factor in our lives.
 Food can bring us more life and also steal the little we have left; it can be physical, mental or spiritual; sensual, creative, healing and uplifting; it can also be political and social; it can unite or divide the self, relationships and countries.

 Food matters because we matter more.